How much money did Shohei Ohtani's interpreter earn before being fired?

 Neither the MLB nor the Dodgers could be reached for comment.

-Interpreters have become increasingly necessary in the professional sports league as it recruits more players from Japan, who often don't have teammates or coaches they can communicate with in their native tongue.
+Interpreters have become increasingly necessary in MLB as teams recruit more players from Japan, who often don't have teammates or coaches they can communicate with in their native tongue.
 Interpreters can also double as personal assistants, carrying out duties that are unrelated to baseball or action on the field.

 "I'm with him all offseason, too.
 I'm with him 365 days of the year, which I think is different than the other interpreters," Mizuhara once told The Athletic.